ZJLi2013/SPHFEM/srclee/README.md

 Oct 27
-This is second debug version, adding debug_IO data and update boundary-wall-dirction-vectors, espeiclally on corner points
+This is second debug version, adding debugIO data and update boundary-wall-dirction-vectors, espeiclally on corner points

 Till now the code can running successfully, while the initial mass/pressure/density data still need fitted

 P.S.
 This is the first C++ project, which is a really small toy.
 I expected to finish it within 4 weeks, which however till now has spent almost 8 weeks, and during which I got experience in makefile, c++ project file management, gdb debug, stl iterators, re-construct

 What I am going to do next is coming back to the SPH algorithm.
 I think during these several weeks, I can easily use C++ tool, so it's time to focus on algorithm.

+Oct 31
+In this weekdays, I tried link list algorithm in CppSPH. and also done the debug test.
+As for the 4 fluid points test, the smooth support domain is cut offed, so the kernel usually doesn't work right.
+One strong feeling is IO is dirty, how to obtain particles is a case to case odd jobs